angversh/angversh/README.md

 ### Future Goals:

 I aspire to create an app in Unreal Engine 5.
-I was absolutely memorized and bewitched by the Beta!
 I have been practicing in creating 3D models in UE5 Early Access and in Blender for a year and considering creating a game in Cyberpunk style.
 It requires advanced skills in C++, so that is what I pour my heart and soul into.
 As Albert Einstein once said: “Imagination is more important than knowledge”, I do my best in making creative and recognizable projects (Fun Fact: I'm a Graphic Designer too).

 ---
 <p>